CamilaFernandez8/camferna.github.io/_pages/about.md

 I am currently a PhD student at LPSM from Sorbonne University and Nokia Bell Labs.
 I had my bachelor's degree in mathematical engineering and my master's diploma in applied mathematics at University of Chile.
 I am interested in industrial research related to probability, statistics and data analysis.

-My current research is focus on survival analysis.
+My research is focused on survival analysis.

 Education